gxchain/whitepaper/en/whitepaper.md

 #### **Xiaopeng Xu**
 Operations Director

-Xu has 6 years experience of sales and marketing.
-He used to be marketing project manager at ZheJiang Media Group, Simei Media \(SHE: 002712\), and NetEase, Inc. \(NASDAQ: NTES\)
+Xu has six years experience of sales and marketing.
+He used to be marketing project manager at Zhejiang Media Group, Simei Media \(SHE: 002712\), and NetEase, Inc. \(NASDAQ: NTES\)

 #### **Liyu Wu**
-Product manager
+Product Director

-Liyu used to work as a senior product manager at NetEase,Inc.\(NASDAQ: NTES\), before NetEase he worked at Hithink Flush Information Network Co Ltd\(SHE: 300033\) and weidai.com.cn as product designer.
+Liyu used to work as a senior product manager at NetEase, Inc.\(NASDAQ: NTES\), before NetEase, he worked at Hithink Flush Information Network Co Ltd\(SHE: 300033\) and weidai.com.cn as product designer.
 He experienced in product management for both customer and business application.

 #### **Xin Cai**
 Operations Manager

-Xin used to be oversea technology manager at a fortune 500 company, she is proficient in Japanese, English, and Korean.
-Currently, she is responsible for business development at .
+Xin used to be oversea technology manager at a fortune 500 company, and she is proficient in Japanese, English, and Korean.
+Currently, she is responsible for operations and business development in Japan.
 Xin received her master degree in wireless communication at Osaka University.

 #### **Haoxiang Lan** Full-stack Engineer, Data Exchange Product Director

 Haoxiang is an expert in Node.js, iOS, frontend/backend development.
-He is experienced in blockchain development, especially for the application layer.
+He experiences in blockchain development, especially for the application layer.
 He used to work at 51.com and treefinance.com as frontend engineer.
 Together with Cheng Wang, he developed a unique data crawling method for backend/frontend interaction, which has been widely imitated by competitors.

 #### **Junjie Zhang** Full-stack engineer, UI design, Front-end/back-end web development

 Junjie proficient in node.js, python.
-He used to lead front-end development of several renowned fintech companies in China.
+He used to lead front-end development of several renowned financial technology companies in China.

 #### **Liting Zhu**
 Blockchain developer